LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/thymeleaf-form-tools.rst

    <input type="text" id="description" name="description" class="form-control">

-We don't need to use the ``id`` attribute in this case, but doesn't hurt anything to have it.
-Now Thymeleaf sets ``name`` on its own, and if we were to change the field name on the class, no template updates would be required.
+We don't need to use the ``id`` attribute in this case, but it doesn't hurt anything by being there.
+Now, Thymeleaf sets ``name`` on its own, and if we were to change the field name on the class, no template updates would be required.

+.. index:: ! no-arg constructor

 For this to work, two more steps are necessary.
 First, we add constructor to ``Event`` that doesn't require any arguments, also called a **no-arg constructor**.